Last Updated: September 25, 2022

 attempt another attack.

 The fact that this only takes an Action is pretty astounding.
 It’s similar to Revivify, but lacks an expensive cost.
 You could absolutely use this in combat, and in many cases that’s a good idea.
 This doesn’t have the specific text around how mortal wounds or missing limbs are handled, but I assume it works like Raise Dead in most respects.
-The target notably doesn’t need to be willing to return to life, either.
+The target notably doesn’t need to be willing to return to life, either, which raises some interesting ethical questions.

 The one serious limitation on this is that you can only use it once per Long Rest.
-But with a 24-hour window in which you can use this, if you need to raise two people you can raise one, take a long rest, and raise the other and still have a ton of time to mess around before you get anywhere near the 24-hour timer.
+But, with a 24-hour window in which it will function after the target’s death, if you need to raise two people you can raise one, take a long rest, and raise the other and still have a ton of time to mess around before you get anywhere near the 24-hour timer.
 Of course, if you have three dead allies you’ll want to go find a cleric.

 : Have a dead party